kahing/catfs/README.md

 Catfs allows you to have cached access to another filesystem.
 Currently it only provides a data cache.

-Catfs is not currently crash-safe.
+Catfs is ALPHA software.
+Don't use this if you value your data.

 # Usage